isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Sedimentary rock in which at least 50 percent of the primary and/or recrystallized constituents are composed of one (or more) of the carbonate minerals calcite, aragonite, magnesite or dolomite.
+- Sedimentary rock in which at least 50 percent of the primary and/or recrystallized constituents are composed of one (or more) of the carbonate minerals calcite, aragonite, magnesite or dolomite.

 - **Source:**
 SLTTs 2004